retooth2/xenharmlib/doc/quickstart.rst

 Not every notation system makes sense for every tuning.
 Some systems produce very counter-intuitive results when combined with unfitting tunings (for example in standard western notation 'E' and 'F' are the same note in 5-EDO).
-In this quickstart we will focus on a notation called "up/down notation" which is a superset of the standard western notation.
+In this Quickstart we will focus on a notation called "up/down notation" which is a superset of the standard western notation.
 Apart from a couple of outliers (like 5-EDO) the system works pretty well on a large number of periodic tunings that rely on division